ukparliament/weeknotes.data-search/2018/19/index.md

 ...where hereditary peers exist, they have multiple MNIS IDs but share a single term ID.
 In order to know which particular Lord Featherstonehaugh the question was asked by, we need to compare when they were in the House of Lords with when the question was asked.
 So Jianhan has written a SPARQL query to disambiguate Peers, using their [parliamentary incumbency](https://ukparliament.github.io/ontologies/house-membership/house-membership-ontology.html#d4e312) start and end dates, and the [tabling date of the question](https://ukparliament.github.io/ontologies/tabling/tabling-ontology.html#d4e123).

 65,481 written questions from the past year have now been ingested, of which 21,075 have a title.
 This is good enough for the web team to work with for now.
-Getting all 1.5 million written questions into the data platform will be a challenge, since just getting a years' worth has clogged up our ingest pipes.
+Getting all 1.5 million written questions into the data platform will be a challenge, since getting just a year's worth has clogged up our ingest pipes.
 Jianhan's now planning to turn his attention to corrections to answers.
 He's currently ingested 583 corrections which link to a previous written answer.

-To support Jianhan's work, [Chris](https://twitter.com/chrisalcockdev) has been making changes to the physical ontology to reflect question URIs as their unique identifiers, MNIS things having Term Ids, corrections etc.
+To support Jianhan’s work, [Chris](https://twitter.com/chrisalcockdev) has been making changes to the physical ontology to reflect question URIs as their unique identifiers, MNIS things having Term IDs, corrections etc.

 Following on from Matt's recent pull request to the [Application Insights SDK for Ruby](https://github.com/Microsoft/ApplicationInsights-Ruby), we're now reporting logs from the beta website into our analytics.
 On the search side, we're joining individual requests to the API with individual requests to the website to get an overview of the full stack.
 There are plans to extend this across all pages on the [beta website](https://beta.parliament.uk/) in the not too distant future.